ENCCS/vasp-best-practices/content/tools.md

  ````{tabs}
   ```{group-tab} Tetralith
+  The jupyter-lab and notebook are included together with the py4vasp module

+      module load py4vasp/0.7.4-hpc1

-  Jupyter-notebook is typically available within the Python env installations on Tetralith.
+  Jupyter is also typically available within the Python env installations on Tetralith.
 For example

       module load Python/3.10.4-env-nsc1-gcc-2022a-eb